danielsaidi/WebViewKit/README.md

 ## Demo Application

-WebViewKit doesn't have a demo application yet, but the `WebView` has a preview that shows you how to use the view.
+This project contains a demo app that lets you explore WebViewKit.

+To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
+It's a universal app project that works for both iOS and macOS.

 ## Support